- Aim/Focus

 -

-Has a set of key sustainability issues in the sector or product lifecycle been defined in the standard-setting process?
+Has a set of key sustainability issues in the sector where the scheme operates or product lifecycle been defined in the standard-setting process?

 Possible answers